NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Introduces relational algebra, normal forms, and database design.
 Teaches SQL concepts through abstraction before writing queries and highlights how integrity constraints can be efficiently used.

+### CSCC63: Computability and Computational Complexity
+[Link to course][cscc63]

+Covers computability theory including turing machines, P and NP problems, NP-completeness, and reducability.
+Teaches students to think abstractly about computability problems and how to solve them.

 ### CSCC73: Algorithm Design and Analysis
 [Link to course][cscc73]